candidateiji/senior-test/EXPLANATION.md

+# Commit 4: implementing `getOngoingTrialsBySponsor` use-case

+Now that I can check if a sponsor exists, I can implement the `getOngoingTrialsBySponsor` use-case

+I've split the feature into two use-cases:

+- `getOngoingTrialsBySponsor`
+- `getOngoingTrials` that will be used by the second use-case `getOngoingTrialsByCountry`

+I've created an HTTP adapter for `getOngoingTrialsBySponsor`

+---

 # Commit 3: implementing the first use-case

 First things first, I need to implement the `getSponsorByName` use-case in the `Sponsors` bounded